mykola-pereyma/money-transfer/README.md

 This project creates a new in-memory sqlite database with two tables `AccountTransactions` and `TransferRequests`.

+### Build and run
+Gradle used as a build tool.
+Please navigate to money-transfer folder after the checkout from repository.
+To build and run project execute:
+`gradle run`

 ### Routes:

 `GET /transfer-requests` --> get all transfer requests in the database